Purpose of the Child ID File

 A recent photograph is extremely useful in searching for a missing child.
 Include a close-up shot of your child's face.
 Update the photo twice a year (four times a year for children under the age of two).
 Keep a description of the child's height, weight, color of hair, eyes, and complexion.
 Include a description of any scars, birthmarks, or other distinguishing characteristics.
 Also include blood type, allergies, and x-rays if available.
 Know how to obtain dental records if necessary.
 Update information once a year or as soon as it becomes outdated.
 Record the date on which you enter new information in the file.

 Have your child's fingerprints taken.
 Fingerprints can be used to identify children who can't identify themselves due to injuries, disabilities, trauma, or because they're too young to speak.
-They can also be used for older kids who refuse to identify themselves or who give incorrect information or for victims who have died.
 Children's appearances change, making photos less useful as time passes, but fingerprints stay the same.